ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/10-better-hash-functions.md

 This function sums the ASCII values of the letters in a string.
-If the hash table size $M$ is small compared to the resulting summations, then this hash function should do a good job of distributing strings evenly among the hash table slots, because it gives equal weight to all characters in the string.
+If the hash table size $m$ is small compared to the resulting summations, then this hash function should do a good job of distributing strings evenly among the hash table slots, because it gives equal weight to all characters in the string.
 This is an example of the